HPV vaccine: the other vaccine your kids need

 HPV causes cancer

 According to the Centers for Disease Control and Prevention (CDC), approximately 13 million people, including teens, become infected with HPV each year.
-HPV infection can cause cervical, vaginal and vulvar cancers in women; penile cancer in men; and anal cancer, cancer of the back of the throat, and genital warts in both men and women.
+HPV infection can cause cervical, vaginal and vulvar cancers, penile cancer, anal cancer, cancer of the back of the throat, and genital warts.
 The vaccine is given to children long before they might be exposed to the cancer-causing virus.

 When kids should be vaccinated

-The CDC recommends that all kids — both girls and boys — who are at least 9 years old should get two shots of HPV vaccine 6 to 12 months apart.
+The CDC recommends that all children who are age 9 and older should get two shots of HPV vaccine, 6 to 12 months apart.
 If a child receives both shots less than 5 months apart, they will need a third dose for best protection.
 Additionally, children who start the vaccine series on or after their 15th birthday need three shots given over 6 months.

 If your child is nearing age 9 or older, Dr. Hartsfield recommends you contact their doctor to get them vaccinated as soon as possible.
-The CDC recommends HPV vaccination for everyone through age 26, if they were not adequately vaccinated already.
+The CDC recommends HPV vaccination for everyone through age 26 who is not adequately vaccinated already.

 “The opportunity to protect your young child is now,” Dr. Hartsfield says.
 “And children who receive the vaccine prior to their 15th birthday can enjoy the additional benefit of fewer injections.”